Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework: Introduction

 \subsection{Contribution}

-Capitalizing on the above discussion, the paper introduces a hybrid, multi-scale, and multi-view Swin Transformer-based architecture, referred to as the $\FM$ framework.
+Capitalizing on the above discussion, the paper introduces a hybrid, multi-scale, and multi-view Swin Transformer-based architecture called the $\FM$ framework.
 The multi-scale nature of the $\FM$ framework is introduced following the success of our multi-scale learning architecture, the 3D-MCN~\cite{afshar20203d} in lung nodule malignancy.
-The multi-scale learning is incorporated to take into account spatial characteristics of tissues surrounding the tumor, addressing the first identified issue.
+The multi-scale learning is incorporated to consider the spatial characteristics of tissues surrounding the tumor, addressing the first identified issue.
 The $\FM$ framework is further designed to tackle the second challenge by introducing robustness against missing views during test time through a feature zero padding strategy.
 More specifically, the proposed framework incorporates different scales of each mammogram.
 These scales are obtained using the Segment Anything Model (SAM)~\cite{kirillov2023segment}, capable of segmenting any discernible feature within a mammogram.
 This capability is crucial for extracting detailed representations of breast tissues in both CC and MLO views.
 As shown in Fig.~\ref{fig: sample_img}, two scales are considered: (i) \textit{Masked scale}, which is obtained by segmented bounding boxes around the identified breast lobe, and (ii) \textit{Cropped scale}, which focuses on regions around the pre-existing ROI with tumors.
-Cropped images provide enhanced details and can improve accuracy in the analysis of critical tumor regions.
-Conversely, the utilization of a segmented scale allows for an extensive examination of both the localized tumor areas and the broader anatomical features, including their position, shape, and relative size within the breast anatomy.
-Such a multi-scale radiomics approach provides essential insights into the interactions between tumors and their surrounding tissues, which is critical for delivering precise diagnostic outcomes.
-To optimize feature extraction from both CC and MLO views, we employ a pre-trained model, Shifted Windows (Swin) Transformer~\cite{SWIN:2021}.
+Cropped images provide enhanced details and can improve accuracy in analyzing critical tumor regions.
+Conversely, using a segmented scale allows for an extensive examination of both the localized tumor areas and the broader anatomical features, including their position, shape, and relative size within the breast anatomy.
+Such a multi-scale radiomics approach provides essential insights into the interactions between tumors and their surrounding tissues, critical for delivering precise diagnostic outcomes.
+To optimize feature extraction from both CC and MLO views, we employ a pre-trained model, Shifted Windows (Swin) Transformer~\cite{liu2021swin}.
 These models facilitate robust feature extraction, which is further enhanced through various feature fusion techniques.
 The fused features are then channelled through a sequence of Multi-Layer Perceptrons (MLPs) to achieve final classification results.